 Paleovirology, Viral and Host Evolution

-To try to understand how retroviruses and host defenses have coevolved, we have begun mining genome sequences that contain a fossil record of ancient retroviruses for evidence of reciprocal coevolution of retroviruses and their hosts, and instances of retroviral extinction by host defenses.
+To try to understand how retroviruses and host defenses have coevolved, we mine genome sequences that contain a fossil record of ancient retroviruses for evidence of reciprocal coevolution of retroviruses and their hosts, and instances of retroviral extinction by host defenses.
 For example, we completely synthesized a consensus, pseudoancestral genome of an extinct human retrovirus, HERV-K(HML-2).
 This reconstructed virus, unlike any of the fossilized remnants that are present in modern human genomes, is capable of infection in cultured cells.
-We have undertaken a number of investigations of this heretofore extinct virus, including an analysis of sensitivity to host antiviral proteins, and we have shown that some copies of HERV-K were inactivated by APOBEC3 proteins.
+We have undertaken a number of investigations of this and other extinct viruses, including an analysis of sensitivity to host antiviral proteins.

-In other studies of variation of host resistance factors, we uncovered a striking example of convergent evolution in the TRIM5 gene in primates, in which a chimeric TRIM5 gene arose through retrotransposition of a cyclophilin A cDNA into the TRIM5 locus.
-Remarkably, similar retrotransposition events happened on two separate occasions in the germlines of two different primate species.
-These occurrences illustrate how seemingly unlikely evolutionary events can be less improbable than they might intuitively appear.
-Moreover, these drastic changes in TRIM5-coding potential impact the sensitivity of the primate host species to ancient and modern retroviruses and can have important practical consequences for the development of animal models of retroviral diseases.
+In other studies of variation of host resistance factors, we uncovered a striking example of convergent evolution in the TRIM5 gene in primates, that illustrate how seemingly unlikely evolutionary events can be less improbable than they might intuitively appear.
+Moreover, drastic changes in TRIM5-coding potential impact the sensitivity of the primate host species to ancient and modern retroviruses and can have important practical consequences for the development of animal models of retroviral diseases.

 Better Animal Models of Human AIDS

 Our work on intrinsic and innate immunity to retroviruses, particularly on species-specific variation in TRIM5 and APOBEC3 proteins, has suggested that it might be possible to engineer HIV-1 strains with expanded tropism.
 Specifically, the generation of HIV-1 strains that can replicate in monkeys would be of enormous practical benefit and would likely revolutionize preclinical studies of HIV-1 drugs and vaccines.
 By engineering and adapting specific components of HIV-1 (the capsid and Vif proteins) to avoid or inactivate TRIM5 and APOBEC3 host resistance factors, we successfully derived simian cell tropic HIV-1 strain (stHIV-1).
 Unlike wild-type HIV-1, which cannot replicate in macaque cells, stHIV-1 replicates robustly in macaque cells, in vitro.
-With our colleague, Theodora Hatziioannou (Aaron Diamond AIDS Research Center), and collaborators Vineet KewalRamani and Jeffrey Lifson (National Cancer Institute, Frederick, MD), we are developing stHIV-1 variants and testing them for their ability to replicate in macaques in vivo.
-Using these approaches, it may be possible to derive an animal model that recapitulates the characteristics of human HIV-1 infection.
+With our colleague, Theodora Hatziioannou (Aaron Diamond AIDS Research Center), and collaborators Vineet KewalRamani and Jeffrey Lifson (National Cancer Institute, Frederick, MD), we have developed stHIV-1 variants that can cause AIDS in macaques yielding an animal model that recapitulates many of the characteristics of human HIV-1 infection.
+We are also developing a small animal (mouse) infection model using chimeric viruses in which antibody mediated protection against HIV-1 infection can be studied and evaluated.

 Grants from the National Institutes of Health, the Elizabeth Glaser Pediatric AIDS Foundation, and the American Foundation for AIDS Research provided support for this work.